medvenyashaxd/automation-test-demoqa.com/README.md

 # Quality assurance tests website demoqa.com

+Tests are based on selenium and reports on allure

 In this test, there are such elements as:
 Text box Check box Radio button Web tables